 developed by the Land Portal, has three elements: scoping the information landscape in a country, an open data compliance assessment, and targeted capacity building interventions based on open data assessment and associated recommendations designed to achieve improvement in information management practices.
-This methodology assesses both the availability and the accessibility of data on Land tenure;

-Land cover, use and management; Land disputes; Human settlements; Land markets and financing; and Land, climate change and environment.
+This methodology assesses both the availability and the accessibility of data on land tenure; land cover, use and management; land disputes; human settlements; land markets and financing; and land, climate change, and environment.
 It has been applied to develop in-depth 'State of Open Land Information (SOLI)' reports on Kenya, Uganda, South Sudan and Tanzania, and South Africa.

 These reports "uncover the country's land data and information ecosystem and provide a framework to democratize and improve it".
-It focuses "on the database or dataset and its sources" and "identifies trends and gaps when it comes to land data collection, as well as how accessible it is on the world wide web" (Napier, et al., 2020).
+They focus "on the database or dataset and its sources" and identify "trends and gaps when it comes to land data collection, as well as how accessible it is on the world wide web" (Napier, et al., 2020).